Article

 Pharmaceutical Marketing Today: Focusing on Drug Discovery and Engaging Consumers

 Despite the squeeze of cost control, regulatory restrictions, and global competition, for the marketing strategies are adapting for Pharma to focus on the user, not the drugs.
 Pharma companies are developing products that are tailored to patient’s needs, and engaging consumers with personalized marketing strategies.
+Here, the capabilities of a pharma ad agency play a pivotal role in crafting and executing innovative strategies to engage both healthcare professionals and consumers.

 Pharmaceutical marketing is a booming industry, growing by leaps and bounds in the last two decades.
 Marketing spending in the pharmaceutical sector has increased by nearly 70%, now totaling around $30 billion.
 In today’s digital age, fewer and fewer HCPs are rep-accessible, and it’s estimated that the pharma industry spends over a billion dollars each year on unsuccessful attempts to see physicians.
 In this new world of patient advocacy, preventative care, and the need to demonstrate outcomes, companies must adapt their marketing strategies in order to keep up with the competition.
 This will ensure that these companies maintain a competitive edge and continue to enjoy success in the pharma industry.